okyeron/fates/hardware/BOM-thruhole.md

 ||1| |RPI3 b+||
 ||0| |RPI4 b||

-**[A mouser cart](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=c39648324f )** is setup with these parts.

-Spacers/screws are also not included in this cart.
-There is a [separate cart for spacers](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=367d290c06) if you need them.

 You might need to adjust order quantities, get knurled encoders, or get clicky buttons instead of quiet.
 So be sure to check part numbers and availability before ordering.
 NOTE - some parts may be out of stock.
 See the alternates listed above for other choices.

+**[A mouser cart](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=c39648324f )** is setup with these parts.

+Spacers/screws are also not included in this cart.
+There is a [separate cart for spacers](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=367d290c06) if you need them.

+NOTE - If you're getting an acrylic case from the Denki-oto shop, the case kit includes spacers/screws.

 Spacers/screws - I use 2.5mm size screws and spacers.
 3mm should work as well.